hadii-tech/gsl-slurm/README.md

 ```
-5. Lastly, update the inventory in /etc/ansible/hosts file should point to the appropriate nodes.
+6. Lastly, update the inventory in `/etc/ansible/hosts` file should point to the appropriate nodes.
 Slurmservers contains all the nodes to be used as controller, while slurmexechosts represent all the nodes to be used as compute nodes.
 Finally, slurmdbdservers contains a list of all nodes to be used as database nodes.
+For a simple three node cluster, the following represents a sample `hosts` file that one may use.

  ```sh
 [slurmservers]